This is going to be a good read.

 Even when our nation’s high school graduates do make it through HS and head off to college, these young people will then immediately create a decades-long, anxiety-ridden, college tuition debt for themselves, and their young families.

-First, remember this. $68 billion was donated last year alone, by well-meaning educational philanthropist, in co-funding school needs that were not met by tax dollars.
+Remember this fact. $68 billion was donated last year alone to education by well-meaning educational philanthropists.
 So, philanthropists will gladly help, IF, a solution ever comes along.
 But their money, even that $68B annually, is not nearly enough to touch all the needs of every K-12 school, and pay for all past and future college tuitions.
 There is a better way for philanthropists to invest their $$ toward education.

 Philanthropic gifting, though so well intended, does not fix the problem.
 Gifting, is like bailing water out of a leaking boat.
 Gifting keeps the boat afloat, but it doesn’t fix the leak.